ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

     ## 44
     ## 44

+It looks like the 44th pickup in the data set is the best price, adjusting for mileage:

+    pickup[44,]

+    ##    year miles price make
+    ## 44 1993 90000  1900  GMC

+It's a 1993 GMC with 90000 miles on it, priced at only $1900.

+### Quantifying residual variation

 Finally, how much variation is left in the residuals, compared to the original variation in price?